top of page

 The New Event Playbook

-Micro-communities over mass following - guest lists need to be well thought out.
-Hyper-relevant audiences have a greater impact to a one-size-fits all approach.
+3. Micro-communities over mass following - guest lists need to be well thought out.
+Hyper-relevant audiences have a greater impact than a one-size-fits all approach.
 Authenticity is the key here!

-Turn moments into momentum - Any type of event is a drop in time.
+5. Turn moments into momentum - Any type of event is a flash in the pan.
 True success lies in how you are maximising this moment (and budget) to make it stretch further.
 What kind of content are you capturing and how are you going to continue to amplify it?
 How are you sustaining the relationships you built at the event?
 Integrating with other teams within the brand (social, digital, sales) to ensure that the event isn’t a one hit wonder is how you will drive maximum impact.